sjtw/therajs/README.md

 Thera respects the Eve Online APIs Cache Timers and features automatic caching of retrieved resources.
 It includes and by default uses an in-memory cache, however this can easily be overridden with a custom cache provided it exposes the methods detailed in the .cache section under the API heading.

-I decided to write this to learn some of the new ES6 features, and because I wasn't so keen on some of the other EVE-O API clients available for node.js for numerous reasons.

 ### Installation
 ```bash
 npm install --save thera